Professor James White

-- Designing Places - a 10-credit course that introduces post-graduate and CPD students to the core concepts of urban design theory and practice.
+- Designing Places - a 10-credit course that introduces post-graduate students to the core concepts of urban design theory and practice.

-- Urban Design Policy and Practice - a 10-credit course that challenges post-graduate and CPD students to evaluate the various tools and mechanisms used by design and planning professionals to shape the built environment.
+- Urban Design Policy and Practice - a 10-credit course that challenges post-graduate students to evaluate the various tools and mechanisms used by design and planning professionals to shape the built environment.